dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 findTheCloud: Finds cloud layers within a sounding for a given time, outputting the upper and lower bounds for use by cloudplot.
 Uses threshold relative humidity values to locate cloud, which is known to be a relatively poor method of locating cloud.
 Will be resolved in Phase 3.

 fullIGRAimp: Imports IGRA v1 data and applies multiple processing methods from other functions, outputting a new sounding structure associated with each modification to the data structure.
+Updated 6/23/2018 to reflect the renaming of IGRAimpf to importIGRAv1.
 Requires IGRAimpf, timefilter, levfilter, addDewRH, dewrelh, surfconfilter, nosedetect, prestogeo, simple_prestogeo

-IGRAimpf: Creates a structure of soundings data from raw Integrated Global Radiosonde Archive v1 .dat data.
+importIGRAv1: Creates a structure of soundings data from raw Integrated Global Radiosonde Archive v1 .dat data.
+Renamed from IGRAimpf on 6/23/2018.
 (Based on part of a script originally written by Megan Amanatides.)

 importIGRAv2: Imports IGRA v2 sounding data files into a MATLAB data structure.